Mswati II: Later life

 Mswati died at his royal residence at Hhohho in August, 1865, aged about forty.
-He was buried at the royal burial hill at Mbilaneni, next to his father and great-grandfather.
+He had danced the annual incwala 19 times.
+He was buried at the royal burial hill at Mbilaneni, next to his father King Sobhuza I and great-grandfather King Ngwane III.
 The death of Mswati II ended the era of Swazi conquest, territorial expansion and unification of various peoples into one nation.
-Mswati's successor was the eleven-year-old Ludvonga.
-He died in 1874 without any children and Mbandzeni became the new King in June 1875.
-He was known as Dlamini IV (1875-1889).
-Ludvonga's older half brother Mabhedla was regarded as a threat to the crown prince and had to flee from Eswatini.
-He fled Eswatini in approximately 1872 or 1873 and lived for a while on the farm Stonehaven, some 8 km northwest of Low's Creek, before moving on until he settled at the Leolo mountains, near Steelpoort, west of Burgersfort.
-He died in 1895 and is buried on the Leolo mountains.
+Mswati's successor was the eleven-year-old Ludvonga II who died in 1874 without any children.
+Ludvonga's elder-half brother Mbandzeni became the new King in June 1875, reigning as Dlamini IV (1875-1889).
+Earlier, Ludvonga's older half brother Mabhedla was regarded as a threat to the crown prince and had to flee from Eswatini.
+He fled Eswatini in approximately 1872 or 1873 and lived for a while on the farm Stonehaven, some 8 km northwest of Louw's Creek, before moving on until he settled at the Leolo Mountains, near Steelpoort, west of Burgersfort where died in 1895 and is buried there.